Kody Afusia

-Kody Afusia (born August 11, 1992) is a former American football offensive lineman.
+Kody Afusia (born August 11, 1992) is an American former football offensive lineman.
 He played college football at University of Hawaii at Manoa and attended Ocean View High School in Huntington Beach, California.
-He has also been a member of the Los Angeles KISS, Iowa Barnstormers, and Baltimore Brigade.
+He was a member of the Los Angeles KISS, Iowa Barnstormers, and Baltimore Brigade.

 Early life

 College career

 Afusia played for the Hawaii Rainbow Warriors from 2010 to 2014.
 He was the team's starter his final two years and helped the Warriors to 5 wins.
 He played in 37 games during his career including 16 starts at guard and 7 at center.

 Professional career

-Arizona Cardinals

-After going undrafted in the 2015 NFL Draft, Afusia was invited to rookie mini-camp with the Arizona Cardinals.
+After going undrafted in the 2015 NFL draft, Afusia was invited to rookie mini-camp with the Arizona Cardinals.

-Los Angeles KISS

 On July 14, 2015, Afusia was assigned to the Los Angeles KISS of the Arena Football League.
 Afusia appeared in four games with the KISS in 2015, starting 3.
 In 2016, Afusia appeared in 8 games starting 6.